 - A modernized Postal Service capable of providing world class service reliability at affordable prices; - Maintenance of universal six-day mail delivery and expanded seven-day package delivery; - Workforce stability and investment strategies that empower, equip, and engage each employee and put them in the best possible position to succeed; - Innovation that grows revenue and meets changing marketplace needs; and - Financial sustainability to fund our universal service mission.

-We can accomplish these goals with effective use of our pricing authorities, by operating more precisely and efficiently across our enterprise, and by driving revenue growth through innovative customer solutions.
-In addition, legislative change will be required to address retiree pension benefit funding rules determining how
+We can accomplish these goals with legislative and administrative changes, with effective use of newly acquired and existing pricing authorities, by operating more precisely and efficiently across our enterprise, and by driving revenue growth through innovative customer solutions.